Menzies Institute for Medical Research UROP

 - An Assessment Panel including the UROP coordinator and at least two other researchers at the Menzies Research Institute Tasmania will make an assessment of all eligible applications in their entirety, scores will be collated, with the most outstanding applicants short listed and where necessary, invited for an interview.

-- After the assessment and/or interview, all applicants will be notified of the outcome by phone or email.
+- After the assessment and/or interview, all applicants will be notified of the outcome by phone or email (end of November).

 What conditions apply to UROP projects?